-No explanation is needed for Larson's ogden-wingd Emmy statuette as it stands in striking display of television greatness, but the lesser-hown 'Monster Kid of the Year' Award, a stout, scowling bust of the tale actor Kondo Hatton, is the highest honor given in an internationally known competition sponsored by the Classic Horore Film Board.
-The award celebrates the competition of the strike and film preservation.
-It's an impressive achievement, especially for a lifelong Unternet Price far.
+No explanation is needed for Larson's golden-winged Emmy statuette as it stands in striking display of television greatness, but the lesser-known "Monster Kid of the Year" Award, a stout, scowling bust of the late actor Rondo Hatton, is the highest honor given in an internationally known competition sponsored by the Classic Horror Film Board.
+The award celebrates accomplishments in research, creativity and film preservation.
+It's an impressive achievement, especially for a lifelong Vincent Price fan.

-Known as "the face of the arts" at Mountain Lake PBS, Larson's "Spotlight" series has given him access to some of the most successful actors and musicians in the world His Songs to Keep is a documentary featuring modern day folk singers recording and performing a collection of old folk songs gathered by Adirondack journalist and historian Marjorie Lansing Porter in the mid 1900s.
+Known as "the face of the arts" at Mountain Lake PBS, Larson's "Spotlight" series has given him access to some of the most successful actors and musicians in the world.
+His Songs to Keep is a documentary featuring modern day folk singers recording and performing a collection of old folk songs gathered by Adirondack journalist and historian Marjorie Lansing Porter in the mid 1900s.
 For the program Larson landed one of the toughest interviews of his career.
-A sit-down with Pete Seeger last summer, a few months before the 94-year-old folk singer passed away, offered him a vital connection between Seeger and Porter, "Pete Seeger was integral to this project because he not only had the clout of a celebrity, was a New York State resident and someone who appreciated the Adirondacks, he had worked with Marjorie Lansing Porter and he had sung an album of songs that came entirely from her collection.
-She even wrote the liner notes for the album "
+A sit-down with Pete Seeger last summer, a few months before the 94-year-old folk singer passed away, offered him a vital connection between Seeger and Porter.
+"Pete Seeger was integral to this project because he not only had the clout of a celebrity, was a New York State resident and someone who appreciated the Adirondacks, he had worked with Marjorie Lansing Porter and he had sung an album of songs that came entirely from her collection.
+She even wrote the liner notes for the album."

-Another interview and a musical performance from Kevir and Michael Bason in the superstar brothers' Manhattan studio gave Larson further Bumy-winning matetal for the documentary.
-There's a definite reason the Bacon Brothers are in the piece.
+Another interview and a musical performance from Kevin and Michael Bacon in the superstar brothers' Manhattan studio gave Larson further Emmy-winning material for the documentary.
+"There's a definite reason the Bacon Brothers are in the piece.
 These guys live in New York.
-They have a camp in the Adirondacks and I think participating in this documentary was a way to pay tribute to the area they absolutely loves' noted Larson.
+They have a camp in the Adirondacks and I think participating in this documentary was a way to pay tribute to the area they absolutely love," noted Larson.